voltade/vomeet/CLA/Individual_CLA.md

 ### 2. License Grant
 You agree that all Contributions you submit shall be governed by the **Apache License, Version 2.0** (the “Apache License”), as if you were the original Licensor.
-You hereby grant to Vexa.ai Inc., the Project, and all recipients of the software a perpetual, worldwide, non-exclusive, royalty-free, irrevocable copyright and patent license, consistent with Section 5 of the Apache License.
+You hereby grant to Voltade Pte.
+Ltd., the Project, and all recipients of the software a perpetual, worldwide, non-exclusive, royalty-free, irrevocable copyright and patent license, consistent with Section 5 of the Apache License.

 ### 3. Representations
 - You confirm you are legally entitled to submit the Contributions.